 What Else Can I Do

-At the Lung Institute, our mission is to improve the lives of those who need it most through the best means available.
-We hope our Lung Institute tips on protecting yourself from identity theft are helpful for you.
+At the Lung Health Institute, our mission is to improve the lives of those who need it most through the best means available.
+We hope our Lung Health Institute tips on protecting yourself from identity theft are helpful for you.
 Our patients’ medical records and safety are a top priority.
 Through the services we provide, the empowering and informative articles we write and the cellular research we conduct, we aim to improve the lives of our patients.

-If you or a loved one suffers from a chronic disease like interstitial lung disease (ILD), chronic obstructive pulmonary disease (COPD) or pulmonary fibrosis, the Lung Institute may be able to help with a variety of adult cellular therapy options.
+If you or a loved one suffers from a chronic disease like interstitial lung disease (ILD), chronic obstructive pulmonary disease (COPD) or pulmonary fibrosis, the Lung Health Institute may be able to help with a variety of adult cellular therapy options.
 Contact us today at 888-745-6697 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.